 Another Greenwashing term “Wild Harvested”, such a product may contain natural ingredients, however if these ingredients are not organically farmed they should not be termed as organic.

-have been certified as comprising of organic ingredients by regulatory bodies such as The Soil Association who set a large number of strict production rules and regulations for organic certification.
+have been certified organic by numerous regulatory bodies who set a large number of strict production rules and regulations for organic certification.

 A transparent skin care brand will always mention what percentages of its ingredients are Organic.